Ailish Roughan, contemporary jeweller

 Ailish with wearable dragon sculpture

-My influences stem from childhood memories of growing up in the lush wilderness of the south island west coast of New Zealand and my fascination of the colourful magic of fantasy and the dark mystery of fairytales.
+My influences stem from childhood memories of growing up in the lush wilderness of the South Island west coast of New Zealand and my fascination of the colourful magic of fantasy and the dark mystery of fairytales.

 My time overseas has made me value New Zealand even more.
 As a registered Eco Artist a percentage of sales of my work contribute directly to a NZ wildlife conservation fund.